LCDR Mark "Crunchy" Burgess, USN (ret)

 His final tour was with VF-31 “Tomcatters” where he completed a 10-month deployment aboard USS Lincoln in support of Operation Enduring Freedom over Afghanistan, and Operation Iraqi Freedom over Iraq.
 He saw extensive combat operations as a Forward Air Control (Airborne) supporting Army and Marine Corps troops during the march to take Baghdad.

 After retiring from the Navy in 2010, Mark joined the Warrior Aviation team and became the lead pilot for the Warrior Flight Team.
-The Warrior Flight Team has performed in over 20 airshows over the past three years, helping to raise awareness of the plight of our returning wounded veterans.
+The Warrior Flight Team has performed in over 75 airshows over the past five years, helping to raise awareness of the plight of our returning wounded veterans.

 Matt Blush is a Native of Washington D.C.
 His military Experience was through the U.S. Army.
 He is a